bangyen/zsharp/README.md

 ---

-**Note**: This is a faithful reproduction of the ZSharp paper optimized for Apple Silicon.
+**Note**: This is a reproduction of the ZSharp paper optimized for Apple Silicon.
 For the original paper, see [arXiv:2505.02369](https://arxiv.org/html/2505.02369v3).